Logo

 Nathan Chen is a Gold House A100 Honoree and has been inducted into the Gold House A100 Hall of Fame.

-On January 26,2023, President Joe Biden acknowledged Nathan Chen during a speech at the White House where he was a guest at the President and First Lady Jill Biden's Lunar New Year reception.
+On January 26,2023, US President Joe Biden acknowledged Nathan Chen during a speech at the White House, where Nathan Chen was a guest at the President and First Lady Jill Biden's Lunar New Year reception.

-Nathan Chen went to Hawthorne Elementary School in Salt Lake City and was accepted into the school district's extended learning program where he took classes one level above his grade level.
+Nathan Chen attended Hawthorne Elementary School in Salt Lake City; he was accepted into the school district's extended learning program, in which he took classes one level above his grade.

-Nathan Chen later attended West High School in Salt Lake City, Rim of the World High School in Lake Arrowhead, California, and graduated from high school from California Connections Academy.
+Nathan Chen later attended West High School in Salt Lake City and Rim of the World High School in Lake Arrowhead, California, and graduated from high school at California Connections Academy.

-Nathan Chen earned admittance to Yale University in 2018 and enrolled at residential college Jonathan Edwards.
+Nathan Chen was admitted to Yale University in 2018 and enrolled at Jonathan Edwards College.